 Responsibility of identification and management of operational risk on day -to-day basis lies with Business and Shared Service Units.
-ORMD is responsible for designing and implementing framework and tools that help identify and manage operational risk.
-Independent Internal Control Unit is responsible for assessing the design and operating effectiveness of controls.
+ORMD is responsible for designing and implementing framework and tools that help identify, manage operational risk and for assessing the design and operating effectiveness of controls.
 Internal Audit validates and assures stakeholders on efficacy of governance, risk management and internal controls.
 Key initiatives taken by Bank to ensure timely identification and management of risks include-

-• All new Products are rolled out post mitigation of assessed critical risks basis approval from Product and Process Approval Committee (PAC).
+• All new Products are rolled out post mitigation of assessed critical risks basis approval from Product/Process Approval Committee (PAC).

-- Risk and Controls Self-Assessment methodology that supports identification and mitigation of key risks using bottoms-up approach.
+- Risk and Controls Self-Assessment (RCSA) methodology that supports identification and mitigation of key risks using bottoms-up approach.
 Every process is reviewed for identifying 'Inherent risks' basis probability of occurrence & severity of impact, related controls assessed for design efficiency and control effectiveness to arrive at 'Residual risk'.
-Depending on the severity of residual risks, risk acceptances are obtained from appropriate authorities. - Internal Control Testing Framework that helps assess design & operating effectiveness of controls. - Framework for on-going monitoring of risks through Key Risk Indicators.
-This will include defining and monitoring Bank level KRIs followed by process level KRIs. - Operational risk Incident reporting process that involves detailed risk analysis for material incidents to learn from errors for strengthening controls through Loss and Near miss data. - Tracking of Actions for timely closure of Open Issues from RCSAs, Control Testing, Risk incidents and Audit. - Periodic reporting of material risk exposures to Senior Management to facilitate timely mitigation. - Roll out of mandatory e-learning training modules for Basic Operational risk, Fraud risk and Information security risk management for all employees to build a strong risk culture through continuous training and awareness. - Governance over outsourcing of financial services activities through the Outsourcing Committee.
+Depending on the severity of residual risks, risk acceptances are obtained from appropriate authorities. - Framework for on-going monitoring of risks through Key Risk Indicators (KRIs).
+This includes defining and monitoring Bank level and process level KRIs. - Operational risk Incident reporting process that involves detailed risk analysis for material incidents to learn from errors for strengthening controls through Loss and Near miss data. - Tracking of Actions for timely closure of Open Issues from RCSAs, Control Testing, Risk incidents and Audit. - Periodic reporting of material risk exposures to Senior Management to facilitate timely mitigation. - Roll out of mandatory e-learning training modules for Basic Operational risk, Fraud risk and Information security risk management for all employees to build a strong risk culture through continuous training and awareness. - Governance over outsourcing of financial services activities through the Premises and Outsourcing Committee.

-B. Information Technology and Information Security Risk
+B. Information Security Risk

 Information security group (ISG) is an independent group that oversees risks related to information technology.
-The group is headed by a senior executive of the bank and is designated as Chief Information Security Officer (CISO), who reports to the Chief Risk Officer.
-This group operates under information security management system framework (ISMS) framework that is aligned with RBI guidelines and the ISO 27001 standard.
+The group is headed by a senior executive of the bank and is designated as Chief Information Security Officer (CISO), who reports to the Chief Risk Officer with a dotted line reporting to Chief Operating Officer.
+This group operates under information security management system framework (ISMS) framework and cyber security framework that is aligned with RBI guidelines and the ISO 27001 standard.
 In the Bank, this group guides and supports implementation of strong information security principles in the areas of technology solutions, the related processes and people.